Carina-P/Skiers-Destinations/README.md

 - [Stackoverflow: Which heading to use in modals](https://stackoverflow.com/questions/60504268/which-header-should-we-choose-for-modal-dialogs)

-Thanks to my mentor [Simen Daehlien](https://www.github.com/eventyret) who introduced me to Fetch and gave me above youtube-links.
+Thanks to my mentor [Simen Daehlien](https://www.github.com/eventyret) who has given me many good tips as Fetch, Arrow Function and also above youtube links.